 35 Schedule Backups for Your Site

 WordPress backup is a very crucial step after installing WordPress.
-Creating WordPress backups is very easy since there are several free plugins like “Backup WordPress” that you can use for your backup.
+Creating WordPress backups is very easy since there are several free plugins like “My WP Backup” that you can use for your backup.

 36 WooCommerce Plugin